Fillemon Shuumbwa Nangolo

-Fillemon Shuumbwa Nangolo (born 4 June 1974 in Enkono, Ondonga) is the reigning king of Ondonga kingdom, a sub-tribe of Owambo people since 2019 in Namibia.
-Nangolo is the nephew of late King Immanuel Kauluma Elifas who reigned from 1975 - 2019.
+Fillemon Shuumbwa Nangolo (born 4 June 1974) is the reigning omukwaniilwa (king) of the Ondonga, a sub-tribe of Owambo people in Namibia, since 2019.
+Nangolo is the nephew of late King Immanuel Kauluma Elifas who reigned from 1975 to 2019.
 The Ondonga tribal area is situated around Namutoni on the eastern edge of Etosha pan in northern Namibia.
 On 14 April, he was appointed the king of the Aandonga.
 His uncle Konisa Kalenga was also being crowned as king the same day.
 The succession dispute ended with Shuumbwa being recognised by Government in June 2019.